Tasmanian Government Logo

 • in work places where this is appropriate for the filing of enterprise agreements

-• by telephone conference where this is appropriate
+• by telephone conference or Microsoft Teams where this is appropriate

 Back to top